 NOTE: Rooting powder is not necessary but it definitely helps it along.
 Try a few with the rooting powder and a few without.

-Fill up the pot with good draining soil
+Fill up the pot with good well-drained soil

-Take a medium pot and fill it up with good draining soil.
-The Pitaya loves good drainage.
+Take a medium pot to a large pot and fill it up with good draining sandy soil.
+The Dragon fruit loves good drainage.
 Try and make the soil mildly acidic as well.
 If you like, you can add some earthworm castings to the soil for extra nutrients.

-The dragon fruit cutting should stay green.
+The dragon fruit cuttings should stay green.
 Don’t overwater, however.
 Dip your finger in the soil, and if it is dry two inches down, give it some more water.

-Dragon fruit cactus plants are vining cactus.
-You will need a trellis or pole or something for it to grow up.
+Dragon fruit cactus plants are vining or climbing cactus.
+You will need a trellis or pole or some other support structure for it to grow up.
 As it gets longer loosely tie the cactus vine to your pole.

 Depending on where you live you may need to plant them in partial shade.
 I live in the very hot Phoenix area.
 This pitaya cutting after it was rooted was planted on the west side of the house which had lots of shade cover.
-It gets sunlight, but not too much.
-It is very protected during the harsh summers.
+It gets sunlight, but not too much direct sunlight.
+It is very protected during the harsh summers and extreme heat.

-If you live somewhere like California, planting them with full sun, shouldn’t be a problem.
+If you live somewhere like California, planting them with full sun or direct sunlight, shouldn’t be a problem.
 The pitaya cuttings grow much quicker than growing dragon fruit from seeds.
-Some people have been able to get fruit after only the first year of growth.
+Some people have been able to get edible fruit after only the first year of growth.
 The speed of growth will depend on where you live.